lecturers-without-borders/docs_images_maps/README.md

 You can us the code in notebooks for browsing the data or managing the data collected from your project.
 In case of any errors or issues please contact us.

-## Contributing
+### Contributing

-We are developing project and open for collaborations.
-We collaborate with projects in various regions and countries.
+The project is under development and we are open for collaborations.
+We collaborate with mostly educational and data analysis projects in various regions and countries.
 If you would like to join our team of educators, data scientists and coordinators, please write to us to liubov.tupikina at cri-paris.org
 We also are using slack in our community and would be happy to include you after you fill in the questionnaire at https://scied.network/page